 Exclusivity.
 The formula that draws a fractal is very sensitive to the values in its parameters, so a slight variation in any of them produces a completely different image.
 Thanks to this, it is close to impossible to draw a fractal image again if you do not know the formula and the exact values employed originally, what prevents falsifications and allows proving who is the author of the image.

-If you found this interesting you can visit this gallery of "Fractal art in high resolution"
+If you found this interesting you can visit this gallery of "Fractal art"